Lateral ankle ligament injuries

 An example of good elevation

-• For the first six weeks after your surgery you should not put any weight on your affected leg.
-You will be given crutches for support.
+• For the first 6 weeks after your surgery, do not put any weight on your affected leg.
+A member of your healthcare team will give you crutches for support.
 Please use these as advised by your doctor.

-• It is important to elevate (raise) your ankle as much as possible (see diagram).
+• You must elevate (raise) your ankle as much as possible.

-• Six weeks after your surgery you will be fitted with a walking boot, and weight-bearing will be allowed whilst you are wearing the boot.
+• Six weeks after your surgery you will be fitted with a walking boot.
+You can weight-bear whilst wearing the boot.
 Physiotherapy will also begin at this time.

 When can I start my normal activities again?